aman-mohd/colors-api/README.md

-This code was given by a company as a assessment for React Developer profile.
+This code was given by a company as an assessment for React Developer profile.

 My version of this problem is hosted here: https://colors-api.netlify.app/resources

 The Detail about the test is as follows,